- Pernicious anemia occurs when your body can’t absorb enough vitamin B-12, which is needed to make healthy red blood cells.

 - weight loss

 - iron deficiency

-Talk to your doctor if you think you may have the symptoms of pernicious anemia.
-Early diagnosis and treatment are important for preventing any future complications.
+Talk to your doctor if you think you may have symptoms of pernicious anemia.
+Early diagnosis, treatment, and close monitoring are important for preventing any future problems.